A message about any structure of ancient Rome. Types of Roman public buildings and engineering structures. Architectural structures of Ancient Rome

 Architecture of the Roman Empire in the ruins of the Roman Forum.

-The conquest of Greece brought Rome a new look at culture and art.
+The conquest of Greece brought Rome a new perspective on culture and art.
 However, Roman architecture not only copied Greek, but also made its own contribution to the development of architecture.
-In its development, ancient Roman architecture also absorbed the building culture of the peoples of the Iberian Peninsula, Ancient Germany, Gaul and others conquered by the empire.
-Rome adopted much from the art of the Etruscans, the bearers of a highly developed culture, thanks to which some constructive approaches to construction and engineering structures appeared.
-The beginning of the development of Roman architecture dates back to the period of the 6th-1st centuries.
+Ancient Roman architecture in its development also absorbed the construction culture of the peoples of the Iberian Peninsula, Ancient Germany, Gaul and others conquered by the empire.
+Rome adopted much of the art of the Etruscans, carriers of a highly developed culture, thanks to the influence of which some constructive approaches to construction and engineering structures appeared.
+The beginning of the development of Roman architecture dates back to the period 6-1 centuries.
 BC.
-At the beginning of this period, Rome was a small city, and its architecture was influenced by the culture of the Etruscans - Italic tribes.
+At the beginning of this period, Rome was a small city, and its architecture was influenced by the culture of the Etruscans, an Italic tribe.
 Arches and vaults with domes were borrowed from them.
 In those days, powerful defensive structures were created, for example, the wall of Servius (4th century BC).
-Up to 3 c.
-BC.
-Roman architecture was dominated by wooden buildings with terracotta ornaments.
-Until the 2nd century BC. in Rome, local marble had not yet been developed, and temples were built from volcanic tufa.
+Until 3rd century BC.
+Roman architecture consisted mainly of wooden buildings with terracotta ornaments.
+Until 2nd century BC.
+In Rome, local marble had not yet been developed, and temples were built from volcanic tuff.
 Arched vaults made of soft tuff replaced the strong beams used in Greek buildings and served as load-bearing structural elements.
 The walls were decorated with plaster reliefs.
-The development of technologies for producing fired bricks dates back to this period, a frame was erected from it, and cladding began to be made of tuff.
-On the Capitoline Hill in 509 BC a temple was erected with three cells of Jupiter, Juno, Minerva.
+The development of technologies for producing baked brick dates back to this period; a frame was built from it, and the cladding began to be made from tuff.
+On Capitol Hill in 509 BC. a temple was erected with three cellae of Jupiter, Juno, and Minerva.
 The ridge of the pediment was decorated with a terracotta quadriga by the sculptor Vulka.
-Later, the temple was repeatedly rebuilt using columns from Greek temples.
+Later, the temple was rebuilt several times using columns from Greek temples.

-Temple of Capitoline Jupiter in Rome and order elements in temples in different cities of the Ancient Rome era.
+Temple of Jupiter Capitolinus in Rome and elements of the order in temples in different cities of the era of Ancient Rome.

-In the 2-1 centuries.
-BC. in Roman architecture, they begin to use a new plastic material - concrete.
-In construction, vaulted structures are used.
-At this time, they began to build court buildings, trade, amphitheaters, circuses, baths, libraries, markets.
-The creation of the first triumphal arches, warehouses (the portico of Aemilia - 2nd century BC) belongs to that period.
-Chancelleries and Archives appeared (Tabularium, 80s of the 1st century BC).
-Such rapid construction and the emergence of buildings for various purposes is caused by expanding expansion, the seizure of territories, an increase in the size of the state and the need for strict regulation of controlled territories.
+In the 2nd-1st centuries.
+BC.
+In Roman architecture they began to use a new plastic material - concrete.
+Vaulted structures are used in construction.
+At this time, the construction of courthouses, trade buildings, amphitheaters, circuses, baths, libraries, and markets began.
+The creation of the first triumphal arches and warehouses (portico of the Emilians - 2nd century BC) dates back to that period.
+Offices and Archives appeared (Tabulary.
+80s of the 1st century BC).
+Such rapid construction and the emergence of buildings for various purposes is caused by expanding expansion, seizure of territories, an increase in the size of the state and the need for strict regulation of controlled territories.

 Tabularium in Rome.

-By the end of the 1st c.
-AD formed the Roman Empire with sole power.
-The reign of Emperor Augustus gave rise to "August classicism" in the architecture of the Roman Empire, which later became the basis for European architecture.
-At this time, they began to develop "lunar", then Carrara marble.
+By the end of the 1st century.
+AD The Roman Empire was formed with sole power.
+The reign of Emperor Augustus gave rise to “Augustan classicism” in the architecture of the Roman Empire, which later became the basis for European architecture.
+At this time, they began to develop “Luna” marble, then Carrara marble.
 Roman architecture of that period was guided by the creations of the time of Phidias in Ancient Greece.
-Instead of houses made of mud and wood, the first multi-storey houses, mansions of aristocrats appeared, which were built of baked brick and concrete and faced marble.
-The city was decorated with Campania villas, palaces, decorated with porticos, columns, pediments, rich sculptural decoration.
-Fountains with stucco decoration combined with the greenery of the gardens.
-The Roman Forum appeared, around which public buildings and temples are erected.
-At the Roman Forum, the Corinthian columns of the temple still stand Castor and Polux 12.5 m high.
+Instead of houses made of adobe and wood, the first multi-story houses and mansions of aristocrats appeared, which were built from baked brick and concrete and faced marble.
+The city was decorated with Campania villas, palaces decorated with porticos, columns, pediments, rich sculptural decoration.
+Fountains with stucco decoration combined with the greenery of gardens.
+The Roman Forum appeared, around which public buildings and temples were erected.
+Corinthian columns of the temple still stand at the Roman Forum Castor and Poluksa 12.5 m high.

-Columns of the Temple of Castor and Polux in Rome.
+Columns of the Temple of Castor and Pollux in Rome.

 Ruins of the Golden House of Nero in Rome.

-During the reign of the Flavians and Trajan (end of the 1st-beginning of the 2nd centuries AD), large architectural complexes were built.
-In conquered Athens, Hadrian erected a temple to Olympian Zeus in 135 AD. (reconstructed in 307).
-Under Hadrian (125), the Pantheon began to be erected - a striking building of the architecture of the Roman Empire, which has survived to this day.
+During the reign of the Flavians and Trajan (late 1st - early 2nd centuries AD), large architectural complexes were built.
+In conquered Athens, Hadrian built the Temple of Olympian Zeus in 135 AD. (reconstructed in 307).
+Under Hadrian (125), the construction of the Pantheon began - a striking building of the architecture of the Roman Empire, which has survived to this day.
 The Pantheon was created from volumes of a strict geometric shape: a cylindrical rotunda, a hemispherical dome, a portico with two rows of columns in the form of a parallelepiped.
-A hole was made on the dome through which the interior of the temple is illuminated.
-The proportions are clearly displayed in this work: the diameter of the rotunda is equal to the height of the structure.
-The height of the dome is equal to half of the conventional sphere, which could be inscribed in the temple structure.
-In the decoration of the Pantheon: marble slabs of the lower tier and plaster on the upper tiers.
+There is a hole in the dome through which the interior of the temple is illuminated.
+This work clearly displays the proportions: the diameter of the rotunda is equal to the height of the structure.
+The height of the dome is equal to half of a conventional sphere that could be fit into the temple structure.
+The Pantheon is decorated with marble slabs on the lower tier and plaster on the upper tiers.
 The roof was covered with bronze tiles.
-The Pantheon has become a model for many buildings of European architecture from different historical eras.
+The Pantheon became a model for many buildings of European architecture from different historical eras.

 View of the Roman Pantheon from above.

-At the end of the 3rd c.
-AD one of the most important buildings of the architecture of the Roman Empire was the defensive wall of Aurelian.
-Emperor Diocletian (3-4 centuries AD) made the city of Salona his residence and practically did not live in Rome.
-A well-fortified palace complex with access to the sea was built in the Salon.
-At this time, the architecture of the Roman Empire was characterized by austerity, clarity and less decoration.
+At the end of the 3rd century.
+AD One of the most important structures of the architecture of the Roman Empire was the defensive wall of Aurelian.
+Emperor Diocletian (3rd-4th centuries AD) made the city of Salona his residence and practically did not live in Rome.
+A well-fortified palace complex with access to the sea was built in Salona.
+At this time, the architecture of the Roman Empire was distinguished by austerity, clarity and less decoration.
 The late period (until the end of the 2nd century) of the development of Roman architecture began during the reign of Hadrian and under Antoninus Pius.
-These were the years of fierce wars, conspiracies, political assassinations, uprisings, as well as the invasion of the plague.
+These were years of fierce wars, conspiracies, political assassinations, uprisings, and the plague.
 In those days, triumphal arches were not erected, but many residential buildings and villas were built.
-The Roman architecture of the late Antonines was distinguished by a large amount of decoration.
-The temple of Hadrian, the temple of Antoninus and Faustina in the Roman Forum, the columns of Antoninus Pius, Marcus Aurelius, richly decorated with bas-reliefs, belong to that period.
+Roman architecture of the late Antonines was characterized by a large amount of decoration.
+The Temple of Hadrian, the Temple of Antoninus and Faustina in the Roman Forum, the columns of Antoninus Pius, Marcus Aurelius, richly decorated with bas-reliefs, date back to that period.

 Temple of Antoninus and Faustina in the Roman Forum (141 BC).

-With the coming to power of Emperor Constantine and after 313, with the official recognition of the Christian religion as the main one in the territory of the Roman Empire, ancient warrants were used to build temples.
-The capital was moved to the former Greek Byzantium, which was called Constantinople.
-Rome is losing its central importance, and ancient art, moving away from its center, gradually acquires a formal character, gradually developing into medieval styles.
+With the coming to power of Emperor Constantine and after 313, with the official recognition of the Christian religion as the main one in the territory of the Roman Empire, ancient orders were used for the construction of temples.
+The capital was moved to the once Greek Byzantium, which was named Constantinople.
+Rome loses its central importance, and ancient art, moving away from its center, gradually acquires a formal character, gradually developing into medieval styles.

-Roman architecture 3rd c.
-AD more and more exposed to Christianity, however, the order system was still used in the construction of temples and public buildings: large entrance stairs, multi-columned porticos, podiums, high wall decor.
-In the era of the dominate (284-305 AD), the appearance of Roman architecture changed: the amount of decoration decreased, the clarity of volumes and proportions decreased.
+Roman architecture of the 3rd century.
+AD was increasingly exposed to the influence of Christianity, however, the order system was still used in the construction of temples and public buildings: large entrance staircases, multi-column porticoes, podiums, decor of high walls.
+During the Dominant era (284-305 AD), the appearance of Roman architecture changed: the amount of decor decreased, the clarity of volumes and proportions decreased.
 At this time, techniques appeared that later began to be used in Byzantine architecture: a combination of stone and brick, mosaic decoration.
-For example, the temple of Jupiter was built of white stone, brick, colored marble was used for facing, the surfaces were covered with plaster, mosaic, plaster moldings.
-At the same time, the art of stone carving faded away: stucco became coarser and less detailed.
-The developing Byzantine art used the traditions of the architecture of the Roman Empire and Ancient Greece, combining them with oriental motifs.
-During the 5th c. on the basis of these trends in Roman architecture, European architecture began to take shape, bringing great works to world architecture.
-Until now, many of the elements of Roman architecture are used in the construction of buildings in historical styles.
+For example, the Temple of Jupiter was built from white stone and brick; colored marble was used for cladding; the surfaces were covered with plaster, mosaics, and plaster stucco.
+At the same time, the art of stone carving faded: stucco became rougher and less detailed.
+The developing Byzantine art used the architectural traditions of the Roman Empire and Ancient Greece, combining them with oriental motifs.
+During the 5th century.
+Based on these trends in Roman architecture, European architecture began to take shape, bringing great works to world architecture.
+To this day, many of the elements of Roman architecture are used in the construction of buildings in historical styles.
 And with the advent of artificial materials that imitate natural ones, such as, for example, polyurethane, such construction has become more democratic, reducing the cost and the need for large labor costs.

-The facade of the apartment building is reminiscent of ancient Roman buildings.
+The façade of the apartment building resembles ancient Roman buildings in its appearance.

-strikes the imagination.
-Almost 3,000 years of the eventful history of the Roman lands more than adorned the city with masterpiece architecture of varying degrees of antiquity and importance, different styles and directions of architecture.
-From the ruins of ancient walls, arches and temples, to twentieth-century buildings such as the construction of Termini Station.
-In the capital of Italy, almost at any step, one can admire the harmonious and refined architecture of Rome in the implementation of artistic ideas.
+is amazing.
+Almost 3000 years of eventful history of the Roman lands have more than adorned the city with masterpiece architecture of varying degrees of antiquity and importance, different styles and directions of architecture.
+From the ruins of ancient walls, arches and temples to twentieth-century buildings, for example the construction of Termini Station.
+In the capital of Italy, at almost any step you can admire the harmonious and sophisticated architecture of Rome in the implementation of artistic ideas.

-It is not at all easy to find out in detail the dates of the construction of many buildings of the architecture of Rome - and is it necessary, in this case, to find out the encyclopedic authenticity; because when feelings often prevail over the mind.
-But even the most poorly prepared traveler in world history can distinguish an ancient Roman temple with a Christian basilica: there are pagan chic porticos, columns and passages, here - ascetic modesty of lines and an emphasis on the spiritual at the expense of the physical.
+It is not at all easy to find out in detail the dates of construction of many buildings in the architecture of Rome - and is it even necessary to find out encyclopedic reliability in this case; since feelings often prevail over reason.
+But even the most poorly prepared traveler in world history can distinguish between an ancient Roman temple and a Christian basilica: there are pagan chic porticoes, columns and passages, here there is ascetic modesty of lines and an emphasis on the spiritual at the expense of the physical.

-The architecture of Rome is a reflection of the main historical and cultural periods of the formation of the capital of Rome.
-In general, the historical architecture of Rome can be divided into a number of large temporary groups: ancient buildings, the Middle Ages, the Renaissance and the buildings of the New Age.
+The architecture of Rome is a reflection of the main historical and cultural periods in the formation of the capital of Rome.
+In general, the historical architecture of Rome can be divided into a number of large time groups: ancient buildings, Middle Ages, Renaissance and modern buildings.

 Architecture of Rome: Antiquity

-The monuments of ancient architecture of Rome are almost the main reason for the interest of international groups of travelers, every year almost an onslaught of exciting Roman sights.
+Monuments of ancient architecture of Rome are almost the main reason for the interest of international groups of travelers, who every year take in Roman sights with almost an onslaught.

-Palatine Hill - the place where Rome appeared as a city - their greatest concentration per unit area.
-The Roman Forum and the Colosseum, the baths of Caracalla, circuses and amphitheatres, pagan altars of Saturn and Vulcan, the arches of Septimius Severus and Constantine, many temples and the ruins of residential areas with amazing mosaics - this is only a small part of ancient architecture.
+The Palatine Hill is the site of the emergence of Rome as a city - their greatest concentration per unit area.
+The Roman Forum and Colosseum, the Baths of Caracalla, circuses and amphitheatres, pagan altars of Saturn and Vulcan, the arches of Septimius Severus and Constantine, many temples and ruins of residential areas with amazing mosaics - this is only a small part of ancient architecture.

-Connoisseurs of Christian antiquity will be delighted with a visit to the churches of Santa Constanta and San Clemente.
-And also from the dungeons of the church of St. Agnes, in which the pioneers of the new religion hid from imperial persecution.
+Connoisseurs of Christian antiquity will be delighted with a visit to the churches of Santa Constanza and San Clemente.
+And also from the dungeons of the Church of St. Agnes, in which the pioneers of the new religion hid from imperial persecution.

-The symbol of Rome and Italy in general, acquired its current name because of the gigantic statue of the mad Nero (“colossus”) placed in front of it, but it was originally known as the Flavian Amphitheater.
-Built in the first century, the amphitheater became the largest building for mass entertainment in the entire Roman Empire.
-The diameters of the oval of the structure are 156 and 188 m, in height - almost 50!
-No wonder that such open spaces could accommodate more than 50,000 Romans who wanted spectacles.
+The symbol of Rome and Italy in general, acquired its current name because of the gigantic statue of the madman Nero (“colossus”) placed in front of it, but it was originally famous as the Flavian Amphitheater.
+Built in the first century, the amphitheater became the largest building for mass entertainment on the territory of the entire Roman Empire.
+The diameters of the oval structure are 156 and 188 m, the height is almost 50!
+It is no wonder that such open spaces could accommodate more than 50,000 Romans who wanted to see the spectacle.

 Architecture of Rome: Colosseum

 The Colosseum survived, in fact, not flawlessly.
-The frantic history of the region predisposed to accelerated deterioration of the structure (by the way, the first preserved Roman amphitheater in the world is located in Tunisian El Jem; it often plays the role of the Colosseum in the cinema), but the former greatness has not disappeared: here, with their mouths open, travelers stand in front of suite of arches, the last of which disappears somewhere high in the sky.
+The violent history of the region predisposed the building to accelerated deterioration (by the way, the first Roman amphitheater in the world to be preserved is located in the Tunisian El-Jem; it often plays the role of the Colosseum in cinema), but the former greatness has not disappeared: here, with their mouths open, travelers stand in front of enfilades of arches, the last of which disappears somewhere high in the sky.

 In order to avoid long queues at the entrance to the Colosseum, we buy tickets in advance via the Internet.

-It must be borne in mind that the Forum is not the easiest example of Roman architecture in terms of perception.
-Many ruins here look ruined to such an extent that the imagination impotently subsides.
-Therefore, it is worth getting ready that only the most knowledgeable or stubborn will be able to admire the ancient architecture of Rome in full.
-As a result, you need to keep in mind that in the summer the sun is hot here mercilessly.
+It must be borne in mind that the Forum is not the easiest example of Roman architecture to understand.
+The many ruins here look so much like ruins that even the imagination is helplessly silent.
+Therefore, you should be prepared that only the most knowledgeable or persistent will be able to fully admire the ancient architecture of Rome.
+As a result, you need to keep in mind that in the summer the sun burns mercilessly here.

-Near the forum at first there were pagan sanctuaries.
-With the collapse of the empire, it lost its social significance and was practically overgrown with weeds, until the Christians began to build their temples on it.
-In the 19-20 centuries, archaeological excavations began here, as a result of which the forum received modern cultural significance.
+At first there were pagan sanctuaries near the forum.
+With the collapse of the empire, it lost its social significance and was practically overgrown with weeds, until Christians began to build their temples on it.
+In the 19th and 20th centuries, archaeological excavations began here, as a result of which the forum acquired modern cultural significance.

-At present, the forum concentrates many ancient architectural artifacts near it, for example, the Sacred Road, the Capitol, the Temple of Saturn and so on.
-You can approach it from Foli Imperiali Street or from the Capitol, bypassing the Capitoline Descent from Foro Romano Street.
-Another road to the forum passes through the Temple of Concord, the Portico of the Blessing Gods, the Mamertine Prison, which also makes it possible to get acquainted with these monuments of ancient architecture in Rome.
+Currently, the forum concentrates near itself many ancient architectural artifacts, for example, the Sacred Road, the Capitol, the Temple of Saturn, etc. You can approach it from Foli Imperiali street or from the Capitol, bypassing the Capitoline descent from Foro Romano street.
+Another road to the forum passes through the Temple of Concord, the Portico of the Blessing Gods, and the Mamertine Prison, which also makes it possible to get acquainted with these monuments of ancient architecture of Rome.

 Baths of Caracalla

-The bathhouse, something not at all alien to a Russian person, was quite in demand in Ancient Rome.
-But the ancient Roman baths-saunas were called differently - terms.
-They went there to warm up, swim, and at the same time talk, sort out business issues, find suitable partners for their ancient Roman business.
+The bathhouse, something not at all alien to Russian people, was quite popular in Ancient Rome.
+But the ancient Roman baths-saunas were called differently - thermal baths.
+They went there to warm up, swim, and at the same time talk, sort out business issues, and find suitable partners for their ancient Roman business.

-The baths were built at the beginning of the 3rd century AD under the emperor who ruled under the name of Septimius Bassian, but the most famous, as is often the case with Roman emperors, by the nickname Caracalla preserved by historians.
+The baths were built at the beginning of the 3rd century AD under an emperor who ruled under the name of Septimius Bassianus, but most famous, as is often the case with Roman emperors, by the nickname Caracalla, preserved by historians.

-It is amazing that the large-scale, grandiose and chic building of the Baths of Caracalla in terms of its functionality was “only” public baths, which promised the visitor, however, many hours of varied relaxation, both bathing and swimming, and sports, and also intellectual.
-It was a huge public building, stunning in its size and luxury of decoration.
+It is amazing that the large-scale, grandiose and luxurious construction of the Baths of Caracalla in its functionality was “only” public baths, which promised the visitor, however, many hours of varied relaxation, both bathing and swimming, and sports, and also intellectual.
+It was a huge public building, stunning in its dimensions and luxury of decoration.
 One can insist that the Baths of Caracalla are as majestic and monumental as the Colosseum or the Mausoleum of Hadrian.

 In order to avoid long queues at the entrance to the Baths of Caracalla, we buy tickets in advance via the Internet.